The Ultimate Guide to Event Sponsorship in 2022

 Social proof in the form of testimonials from previous partners can go a long way towards convincing a brand to sponsor your event.
 Just like we all read product reviews before making online purchases, potential sponsors will want to know if previous partners had a good experience with your brand and found sponsorship to be a worthwhile investment.

 If you have the ability, consider going the extra mile and creating full case studies with your top sponsors.
 That’s what TED did.
-Their case study with long-time event partner, Rolex, is a great example.
+Their case study with a long-time event partner, Rolex, is a great example.
 It has helped the annual conference secure other sponsors by showcasing the positive ROI that Rolex has received from the partnership.